advityakundu/Paper_Company_Analysis/README.md

 ### SQL & Data Analysis Project - Paper Company Analysis

 Hello, I'm Advitya Kundu.
 This repository showcases my skills in SQL and Data Analysis through an analysis of a fictitious paper company.
-The data and analysis are part of a university project, designed to demonstrate the knowledge I've acquired.
+The data and analysis are part of a personal project, designed to demonstrate the knowledge I've acquired.

 #### Project Overview